centreon/centreon-documentation/fr/integrations/plugin-packs/procedures/cloud-aws-ec2.md

 |             | DUMMYSTATUS     | Host state.
 Default is OK, do not modify it until you know what you are doing               |
 |             | DUMMYOUTPUT     | Host check output.
 Default is 'This is a dummy check'.
 Customize it with your own if needed |

-Selon le Modèle d'Hôte utilisé, il est nécessaire de paramétrer des macros supplémentaires.
+Selon le Modèle d'Hôte utilisé, il est nécessaire de paramétrer des macros supplémentaires:

 <!--DOCUSAURUS_CODE_TABS-->